midhunkalarikkal/FullDomain/Notes/js.md

 `Call()`
 ---------
 `function borrowing`
-The call method is used to invoke a function immediately with a specified this context and arguments passed individually by seperated by commas..
+The call method is used to invoke a function immediately with a specified this context and arguments passed individually by seperated by commas.
 ```js
 const person = { name: 'John' };